MatsLidstrom/RPGProcDoc/README.md

 <img width="960" alt="RPGProcDoc UI" src="https://user-images.githubusercontent.com/44493349/110349266-d5494100-8032-11eb-950e-182c194bd181.png">

+**Note** : The Web UI to Search and View the Documentation is not include here.
+Contact me to get a copy of it :-)

 By writing a structured documentation per procedure prototype, the RPGProcDoc tool can scan and capture the documentation.
 This both in a Db2 table and as a JSON file.